MicrosoftDocs/biztalk-docs/his/core/snanls-api-functions2.md

 manager: "anneta"
 ---
 # SNANLS API Functions
-The SNA National Language Support (SNANLS) API is documented in the SNANLS.H file in the software development kit (SDK) provided with [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+The SNA National Language Support (SNANLS) API is documented in the SNANLS.H file in the software development kit (SDK) provided with Host Integration Server.

- SNANLS on [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] supports the following functions.
+ SNANLS on Host Integration Server supports the following functions.

 ## In This Section